arnabBanerjee-07/MovieApp/README.md

 # Technologies Used
 React Native for mobile application development,

 React Navigation for screen navigation,

 TMDB API for movie data,

-Local Storage for authentication and favorites, i18n for multilingual support,
+MMKV(Local Storage) for authentication and favorites,

+i18n for multilingual support,

-Dark/Light Themes for a customizable user experience, Pagination for seamless search results browsing
+Dark/Light Themes for a customizable user experience,

+Pagination for seamless search results browsing